 Photo:Thomas Barwick/Getty Images

 Giving back can make you feel so much better and give you some purpose.
 Focusing on others can help you gain a new perspective, and of course, you're providing some much-needed aid to someone and that makes all the difference.
-Donate food, clothes, or holiday gifts; volunteer your time; or help a family member or friend in need.
+Donate food, clothes, or holiday gifts; volunteer your time (if possible with restrictions in mind); or help a family member or friend in need.

 While you can't exactly cancel everything you don't feel like going to, you should feel empowered to say no to things, especially if you feel like you're stretching yourself too thin.
 Think about your obligations and what's being asked of you, prioritize the important ones, and (politely) excuse yourself from the others.

 We've written about the benefits of essential oils before, so we don't have to go into too much detail about why they can be therapeutic, but they really can provide some relaxation, comfort, and stress-relief when you need it the most.
 Pour a couple of drops into a diffuser and take it easy for a few minutes while you let the aromatherapy do its work.